 One last repeat and then we are back to original columns starting tomorrow!

 I am back from vacation!
 I have had a wonderful week lounging seaside and sipping catnip margaritas while working on my tan (under this black fur I am paper white!).
 While away, I ran into a horrifying discovery: someone had abandoned a family of eight angora rabbits!
 These domestic animals could never survive in the wild, so I immediately contacted animal services!
-Once they got over the shock of a talking cat these wonderful people caught the bunnies; saw them treated; and has put them up for adoption.
+Once they got over the shock of a talking cat these wonderful people caught the bunnies, saw them treated, and have put them up for adoption.
 How could anyone be so cruel to an animal?
 I have said it before and I will say it again (below and here): pets are not disposable; pet ownership is a commitment, and if you are not ready to take it seriously do not adopt an animal!

 [Ed.
 Note: Tazi's story has been pieced together through many sources, including veterinarian reports and post-adoptive behaviors].